he1d1/appetized-docs/Appetized.md

 ## Design

-The main downside of GraphQL is that it doesn't have built in support for file uploads.
+A big downside of GraphQL is that it doesn't have built in support for file uploads.
 As a result, I will have to pick from a few different ways of implementing this feature.

 - There is a library, [graphql-upload-server](https://www.npmjs.com/package/graphql-upload), which adds support for file uploads to GraphQL.
 However, in my opinion, the package adds complexity to both the client and server, and therefore I am going to look for an alternative.